 - You cannot configure interfaces to be inline (in an inline set), or inline tap, for IPS-only processing.
 IPS-only mode interfaces bypass many firewall checks and only support IPS security policy.
 In comparison, Firewall mode interfaces subject traffic to firewall functions such as maintaining flows, tracking flow states at both IP and TCP layers, IP defragmentation, and TCP normalization.
 You can also optionally configure IPS functions for this firewall mode traffic according to your security policy.

-You can onboard FTD 1010, 4100, and 9300 devices to CDO with configured EtherChannels if they are running Firepower 6.5 or later.
+Note: You can onboard FTD 1010, 4100, and 9300 devices to CDO with configured EtherChannels if they are running Firepower 6.5 or later.
 However, at this time, you cannot manage EtherChannels, including physical interfaces that are members of EtherChannels, using CDO.
-You need to manage those interfaces using Firepower Device Manager.

 - You cannot configure PPPoE for IPv4.
 If the Internet interface is connected to a DSL, cable modem, or other connection to your ISP, and your ISP uses PPPoE to provide your IP address, you must use Firepower Management Center to configure these settings.